 Darling Harbour is home to

-a growing number of Sydney Festivals including the Australia Day spectacular,
+a growing number of festivals including the Australia

-a Latin American Fiesta, the Jazz & Blues Festival and the Hoopla
+Day spectacular, a Latin American Fiesta, and the Hoopla

 acrobatic and street theatre festival.
 Check out the Festivals

-in Sydney page for the top festivals currently on in Sydney and
+page for the top festivals currently on in Sydney and the Entertainment

 Don't stay in Darling Harbour